 That’s one of the great things about how dividend reinvestment works.
-Specifically, you can stop reinvesting dividends at any time.
-For any reason.
+Specifically, you can stop reinvesting dividends anytime, for any reason.

 Next, I have a very important point that you must understand.
 Specifically, what does it mean to reinvest dividends as it relates to your income taxes…

 Dividend Reinvestment And Income Taxes